Salutary Neglect in American History, Definition and Meaning

 Americans complied with many of the laws that restricted manufacturing because they could still acquire what they needed from British merchants.
 However, when it came to the trade laws, they ignored those because it kept their cost of doing business lower and no one was really enforcing them anyway due to Salutary Neglect.

-The low cost of doing businesses encouraged plantation owners, especially in the south, to find the cheapest labor they could.
+The low cost of doing business encouraged plantation owners, especially in the South, to find the cheapest labor they could.
 It came to them in the form of enslaved people, who were first brought to Virginia in 1619 by Dutch merchants.
 One of the key Triangular Trade Routes was the Middle Passage, which ran from Africa, across the Atlantic Ocean, to the American Colonies and colonies in the Caribbean.

 Salutary Neglect as a Cause of the American Revolution

 It is accurate that Salutary Neglect contributed to the prosperity of the American Colonies, but Britain also enjoyed the fruits of that prosperity.
-What Britain did not understand was that the colonies had not only gained a semblance of economic dependence, but also political independence.
+What Britain did not understand was that the colonies had not only gained a semblance of economic dependence but also political independence.

-Prior to the French and Indian War, Americans simply ignored most of the laws and Britain had no means of enforcing them.
+Before the French and Indian War, Americans simply ignored most of the laws and Britain had no means of enforcing them.
 After the war, Britain decided to reverse the policy and start enforcing the Navigation Acts and new laws, and then the trouble began.

 The independent political and economic nature of Americans came to the forefront.
 At first, they resisted with pamphlets and letters, which helped develop the ideology of the American Revolution.
 However, as Britain continued to press the issue and assert its authority by sending troops to the colonies the Americans resented how they were being treated.
 In turn, the troops that were sent to America resented the colonists for how they were treated, especially when colonial legislatures refused to provide funds for food and housing.